MathandCSNerd/MACSN_Call_Blocker/README.md

 The blocking/allowing lists both support the * and ? wildcards which function similar to the ones in GNU's Bash.
 For example, adding just the entry \"*\" to the allow list will allow all numbers, whereas adding "555555????" will allow all numbers starting with 555-5555.
 On the other hand, adding \"*\" to the block list causes all numbers to be blocked unless they are on the allow list or contacts.

-When incoming call is identified as a blocked number, the call is disconnected and the incoming number is added to the "Rejected Numbers" list.
+When an incoming call is identified as a blocked number, the call is disconnected and the incoming number is added to the "Rejected Numbers" list.